Istanbul European Side

 EUROPEAN SIDE CITY GUIDE

-Constructed between 1843 and 1856 as a mixture of the various characteristics of the European art.
-This palace with the largest ball hall out of the places in the world achieved to remain unchanged as an original building with its internal decoration, silk carpets and curtains, furniture and all other articles.
-Dolmabahce Palace is a beach palace with such great wealth and magnificence that is not available in other palaces.
-The walls and ceilings are decorated with the paintings and tons of gold embroideries from the then-famous European artists and craftsmen.
-The Palace has been serving as a museum since 1984.
-This magnificent palace that witnessed a great history is one of the must-sees for anyone, who visits the city of Istanbul.
+Built between 1843-1856 as a mixture of European art styles.
+This palace, which has the largest ballroom among all palaces in the world, has survived to the present day with its interior decoration, silk carpets and curtains, furniture and all other items in their original form.
+Dolmabahçe Palace is a seaside palace with a wealth and splendor not found in any other existing palace.
+The walls and ceilings are decorated with paintings by European artists of the period and gold ornaments weighing tons.
+The palace has been serving as a museum since 1984.
+This magnificent palace that has witnessed history, whose details cannot be finished, is among the top places to see in Istanbul.

 Beyoğlu